calmjs/calmjs/README.rst

     In other words, subsequent Python packages can readily generate and reuse its parent(s) ``package.json`` file with ease.

-Expose JavaScript code in a Python module as proper namespace modules
+Expose JavaScript code in a Python module as proper namespaced modules
     A given Python package that may have included JavaScript code associated for that project will be able to declare those code as JavaScript modules with the exact same namespace through